 Knee Surgery: Experts in Advanced Arthroscopy and Arthroplasty Procedures

 Our JCI accredited facility utilises evidence-based techniques and cutting-edge medical devices, such as computer navigation for joint replacements, to promote optimum patient outcomes.
-Under the direction of Dr. Alwin Almeida, Senior Surgeon, Orthopaedics and Joint Replacement Surgery, thousands of patients are now experiencing freedom from knee pain and increased mobility as a result of the surgical care they received from our team of world-class orthopaedic surgeons.
+Under the direction of Dr. Alwin Almeida, Senior Surgeon, Orthopedics and Joint Replacement Surgery, thousands of patients are now experiencing freedom from knee pain and increased mobility as a result of the surgical care they received from our team of world-class orthopedic surgeons.